-Step 2 Define a subscriber notification using the Subscriber Notifications Settings window (Figure 16).
+Step 2 Define a subscriber notification by using the Subscriber Notifications Settings window ( Figure 16).

 Figure 16 Subscriber Notification Settings Window

-Step 4 Select the action to be taken upon breach (Figure 17).
-This action maps all the services that consume from the General-Internet-Traffic Quota (bucket 1) to the Depletion Bandwidth Controller.
-The subscriber notification also needs to be selected for activation.
+Step 3 Select the action to be taken upon breach (see Figure 17).
+This action maps all the services that consume bandwidth from the General Internet Traffic Quota (bucket 1) to the Depletion Bandwidth Controller.

 Figure 17 Edit Rule for Service Window—Breach Handling Tab

-Note The implementation brought here (using SCA BB breach-handling behavior) is useful for implementing a simplified quota breach behavior.
-For implementing more complex control logic, the Policy Server can use the quota-depletion-notification as a trigger for changing the subscriber package.
-This allows the Policy Server a higher flexibility in the nature of control that is enforced over a subscriber upon quota depletion.
+Note The method used here (using SCA BB breach-handling behavior) is useful for implementing a simplified quota breach behavior.
+For implementing more complex control logic, the Policy Server can use the quota depletion notification as a trigger for changing the subscriber package.
+This method allows the Policy Server a higher flexibility in the nature of control that is enforced over a subscriber upon quota depletion.

 Step II—Building the Real-Time Quota Provisioning Process

-The real-time quota provisioning process for this business use case is based on a subscriber balance manager that allocates subscriber quota upon request (through Quota Below Threshold and Quota Depleted notifications), based on quota availability.
+The real-time quota provisioning process for this business scenario is based on a subscriber balance manager that allocates subscriber quota upon request (through the Quota Below Threshold and the Quota Depleted notifications), based on quota availability.

-To implement this business logic, the Policy Server uses the SCMS SCE Subscriber API in order to receive quota requests and to provision the quota accordingly through the Quota Update method.
+To implement this business logic, the Policy Server uses the Cisco SCE Subscriber API to receive quota requests and to provision the quota accordingly by using the Quota Update method.

-•A subscriber logs in with no quota—the Policy Server provisions the quota based on the subscriber's balance in response to a Quota Depleted event that is generated by the SCE.
+- A subscriber logs in with no quota—The Policy Server provisions the quota based on the balance with the subscriber received in response to an Cisco SCE-generated Quota Depleted event.
 If the Policy Server handles both subscriber mapping and quota provisioning, the quota may be provisioned along with the login operation.
-The SCE Subscriber API events such as LOGINREQUEST event and LOGINPULL-RESPONSE event are optimized to allow sending all the subscriber information to the SCE.
-It is recommended to use these events for Policy Profile and Quota updates when all parts of the subscriber provisioning including quota provisioning are performed by a single Policy Server.

-•Quota chunk allocated to a subscriber is about to run out—the Policy Server provisions quota based on the subscriber's balance and in response to a Quota Below Threshold event generated by the SCE.
+- Quota chunk allocated to a subscriber is about to run out—The Policy Server provisions quota based on the quota balance with the subscriber and in response to a Quota Below Threshold event generated by the Cisco SCE.

-Further details on using these operations can be found in the Cisco SCMS SCE Subscriber API Programmer Guide.
+For details on using these operations, see the Cisco SCMS SCE Subscriber API Programmer Guide.

 Step III—Acting Upon Depletion Events

-When subscribers log out of the network, either intentionally or implicitly (for example, due to session expiration), their records are removed from the SCE until they log back in.
+When subscribers log out of the network, either intentionally or implicitly (for example, because of session expiration), their records are removed from the Cisco SCE until they log back in.

 In such a case, a notification is triggered.
-The notification includes the amount of quota left in the subscriber's buckets.
-This notification allows the Policy Server to add the remaining quota back to the subscriber's balance so that no quota is lost and to process the amount of used quota to prevent revenue leakage.
+The notification includes the amount of quota left in the bucket of the specific subscriber.
+This notification allows the Policy Server to:

 This sequence of events is shown in Figure 18.

-The business use case is a simplified quota based scenario.
+This business scenario is a simplified quota-based scenario.
 A subscriber is assigned a policy that allows for a certain access speed.
 Usage on all services is consumed from a single quota bucket.

-Subscribers can use a web interface to boost their access speed for a limited period of time using a "Turbo Button."
+Subscribers can use a web interface to boost their access speed for a limited period using a “Turbo Button.”

-During this period, subscribers are granted an increased-speed, with quota-free access.
-When the time period is over, subscribers are reassigned their regular access plan, and reassigned their remaining quota.
+During this period, subscribers are granted increased-speed, with quota-free access.
+When the time period is over, subscribers are reassigned their regular access plan and reassigned their remaining quota.

-Figure 19 shows an overview of how this business use case is implemented.
-It is recommended that you return to this section after reading the step-by-step description.
+Figure 19 shows an overview of how this business scenario is implemented.
+We recommend that you return to this section after reading the step-by-step description.

-Figure 19 shows the sequence of events when direct integration is used.
-The policy provisioning can also be provisioned through the SM API in SM deployments.
+This figure shows the sequence of events when direct integration is used.
+Policy provisioning can also be done through the Subscriber Manager API in Subscriber Manager deployments.

-The quota based package is built and managed in a similar manner to the previous example ( “Example I: Periodic Quota-Based Services” section).
-See the Step II—Building the Real-Time Quota Provisioning Process for details on how to build the quota related portion of this policy.
+The quota-based package is built and managed in a similar manner to the previous example ( “Example I: Periodic Quota-Based Services” section).
+See the Step II—Building the Real-Time Quota Provisioning Process for details on how to build the quota-related portion of this policy.

 Defining the “Turbo Button” Package

 The “Turbo Button” package is provisioned to a subscriber after the subscriber select a “Turbo button”.
 This package boosts the total access speed of the subscriber and frees the subscriber from quota charging for a specific period.
 All the services of this package must be defined with “unlimited quota.”
 The Turbo Button package is deprovisioned when the “turbo” period is over.

-To define Turbo Button package, define the package bandwidth controllers (BWC) by using the Package Settings window (Figure 20).
+To define Turbo Button package, define the package bandwidth controllers (BWC) by using the Package Settings window (see Figure 20).